This was the time I had my Nokia stolen from two older women. Oh! And to my own shock, this happened nearly TWICE!

 So I was pretty siked on this new phone I have.
 It was my first phone ever!
 (That wasn’t borrowed from someone else).
 I would literally, carry this phone everywhere with me because well, it was precious to me.

 My family, relatives and I were traveling to different markets far away from home to buy groceries that were not available near us.

 We visited a huge market.
 It might have been called “E-Mart”(I don’t remember but it was like a 2 tier level) and it was pretty big in my eyes as a 12-year-old.

-Once we went in, my cousins, my brother and I were all running away, chasing and laughing like what children do but apparently, our aunt won’t let us do that so we had to be mature.
+Once we went in, my cousins, my brother and I were all running away, chasing and laughing (like what children do) but apparently, our aunt won’t let us do that so we had to be mature.

-So, it was time to go up the escalated to floor 2, which was the fashion level where all clothes were bought.
+We looked at markets and groceries and compared it to what we had in Australia.
+It was time to go up the escalated to floor 2, which was the fashion level where all the clothes were bought.

-Here’s what went wrong.
+Here’s what went wrong…